-Read the Amplify BC 2018-2019 Impact Report: From Idea to Implementation to learn about the impacts of this provincial investment.
+Read the Amplify BC 2019/20 – 2020/21 Impact Report: Adapting and Moving Forward to learn about the impacts of this provincial investment through the COVID-19 pandemic.
 Subscribe to Creative BC’s Music Industry Newsletter for announcements regarding future program launches, eligibility criteria, and application deadlines.

 Amplify BC Programs